why-ts/why-ts/libs/cli/README.md

 ### Custom Fallback Value

-An option can be configured have a fallback.
+An option can be configured to have a fallback.

 (See "Option Value Flow" section for the order of execution)